COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 #### Socioeconomic Differences in Mobility Synchronisation

-In addition to the regional differences, we also investigated how the mobility restriction measures and the partial lockdown affected the mobility patterns of populations from different socioeconomic groups accordint to the Office of National Statistics Socio-economic Classification (SEC).
-However, our highly-anonymised mobility data does not contain any socioeconomic metadata associated to the users.
+In addition to the regional differences, we also investigated how the mobility restriction measures and the partial lockdown affected the mobility patterns of populations from different socioeconomic groups according to the Office of National Statistics Socio-economic Classification (SEC).
+However, our highly-anonymised mobility data does not contain any socioeconomic metadata associated with the users.
 To overcome such limitation, we estimated the contribution of the population from the different socioeconomic  groups to the out-of-home trips by computing the average number of trips weighted by the populations of each of the eight Socioeconomic Classes, which can be described as follows:

 <br>